-Somatic Collaborative is a research based full service design practice, which focuses on a speculative approach to architecture, landscape and urbanism, and engages a diverse set of spatial contexts and design procedures.
-Cutting across multiple scales—from interior furnishings to open territories—Somatic uses the architectural commission, design competitions, and diverse forms of applied research as conduits that facilitate an inventive construction of space.
+Somatic Collaborative is a research based full-service design practice, which works at the intersection of architecture, landscape, and urbanism.
+We engage a diverse set of spatial contexts and design conditions.
+Cutting across multiple scales—from interior furnishings to open territories—Somatic uses the architectural commission, design competitions, and diverse forms of applied research to develop unique forms and spaces.

 Felipe Correa is a founder and managing Partner of Somatic Collaborative.
-Through Somatic Collaborative Correa has directed a wide range of applied research and design projects across multiple spatial contexts in the Americas, Asia and Europe.
+Through Somatic Collaborative, Correa has directed a wide range of applied research and design projects in the Americas, Asia and Europe.
+Correa’s work focuses on the design and transformation of cities and urban areas.
+From the conceptualization of urban regeneration projects to the planning of new city extensions, Correa’s work sits at the intersection of design, policy, and economic development.

-He is currently Associate Professor and Director of the Urban Design Degree Program at the Harvard University Graduate School of Design (GSD).
-At Harvard he also directs the South America Project, a trans-continental applied research network that proactively endorses the role of design within rapidly transforming geographies of the South American Continent.
-Correa is the author of multiple books including “Beyond the City: Resource Extraction Urbanism in South America (University of Texas Press, 2016), “Mexico City: Between Geometry and Geography “(Applied Research and Design Publishing, 2015) and “A Line in the Andes” (Applied Research and Design Publishing 2014) which won first prize at the Pan American Architecture Biennale.
+He is the author of multiple books including “Beyond the City: Resource Extraction Urbanism in South America (University of Texas Press, 2016), “Mexico City: Between Geometry and Geography “(Applied Research and Design Publishing, 2015) and “A Line in the Andes” (Applied Research and Design Publishing 2014) which won first prize at the Pan American Architecture Biennale.
 His most recent book, “Sao Paulo: A Graphic Biography” a bilingual edition that traces the history of the city’s urban form was released in 2018 by the University of Texas Press.
 His forthcoming book focuses on the Amazon River Basin and the evolution of urban form.

 In addition, he has lectured and exhibited at many universities and conferences, including Cornell University, Columbia University, Tulane University, University of Pennsylvania, Pontificia Universidad Catolica del Ecuador, The National Arts Club, and the Pan-American Architecture Biennale, among others.
 His work, research, and writings have been published in journals, including Architectural Design, Architectural Record, Harvard Design Magazine Topos and Volume.